palaseus/Adrenochain/docs/WHITEPAPER.md

 ### 10.1 The Adrenochain Advantage

-Adrenochain solves a fundamental problem that no other blockchain platform addresses: **the gap between research and production in DeFi**.
+Adrenochain solves a fundamental problem that no other blockchain platform addresses: **the gap between research and development in DeFi**.
 By providing a unified platform for mathematical validation, comprehensive testing, and risk management, Adrenochain enables the development of next-generation financial protocols with unprecedented security and reliability.

 ### 10.2 Why This Matters